NCERT Book Solutions For Class 10 Civics Democratic Politics -II Chapter 4 Gender, Religion and Caste

 The different forms of communal politics are:

 - Communalism takes a form of religious prejudices, stereotypes of religious communities and a belief in the superiority of one’s religion over other religions.
-For e.g. Militants religious groups.
+E.g. Militants religious groups.

 - The quest for political dominance of one religion over another in a community.
 It takes a form of majoritarianism.
 For example, the tiff between Hindus and Muslims.